 1997-2001, Editor/Editorial Board, repercussions Journal (UC Berkeley)

-1999-2000, (Summers) University of Wales, Aberystwyth: Research Assistant to P. A. Singh Ghuman (Head of Education Department and Chair of Ethnic Minority Education) for his book, Double Loyalties: South Asian Adolescents in the West (University of Wales Press, 2003)Papers Presented; Conferences, Lectures, and Invited Talks
+1999-2000, (Summers) University of Wales, Aberystwyth: Research Assistant to P. A. Singh Ghuman (Head of Education Department and Chair of Ethnic Minority Education) for his book, Double Loyalties: South Asian Adolescents in the West (University of Wales Press, 2003)Papers Presented: Conferences, Lectures, and Invited Talks

 September 2011, Invited speaker at International Interdisciplinary Conference, “Staging Empire-the 1911 Imperial durbar at Delhi” jointly hosted by the German Historical Institute, London and the Department of History at Manchester Metropolitan University (UK)

-November 2011, Keynote lecturer at the Asian Art Museum, San Francisco, for the Society for Art & Cultural Heritage of India (SACHI)’s Annual Event in conjunction with the Maharaja Exhibition: “The ‘Indian’ films of James Ivory and Ismail Merchant.”
+November 2011, Keynote lecturer at the Asian Art Museum, San Francisco, for the Society for Art and Cultural Heritage of India (SACHI)’s Annual Event in conjunction with the Maharaja Exhibition: “The ‘Indian’ films of James Ivory and Ismail Merchant.”

 December 2011, Featured Speaker at the Asian Art Museum San Francisco’s special event “Baat Cheet: A Feast of Talks about Indian Culture: Ten Bay Area taste-makers who give presentations about the impact of Indian culture and art on their creative work.”